Thanks to Nvidia’s ongoing work, we have a new and powerful way to solve frame rate issues on the best gaming monitors.

 You may be wondering why this monitor costs more than some of our ultra HD, 144Hz options.
 While this screen may only offer HD resolution, it does come with other benefits, including a 1-millisecond response and five USB 3.0 ports.
 If you’ve been paying attention you may note that this is a slightly smaller version of one of our 4K Acer’s chosen above: The big difference is a lower resolution – and a lower price.
 Speaking of a lower price, read about the best cheap monitor.

 √ Resolution: 1920 x 1080

-At this low price, you can consider this AOC model as a part of our last list, best bargain computer monitors with G-sync technology.
+At this low price, you can consider this budget g-sync AOC model as a part of our last list, of best bargain computer monitors with G-sync technology.
 It’s going to be difficult to find a compatible screen at a lower price.
-In addition to syncing, this 24-inch display has a 144Hz refresh rate, a 1-millisecond response time, and compatibility with both ULMB and Nvidia 3D technology.
+In addition to syncing, this 24-inch display has a 144Hz refresh rate, a 1-millisecond response time, low input lag, and compatibility with both ULMB and Nvidia 3D technology.
 The DisplayPort connection is backed by a USB 3.0 and USB 2.0 port.

 #3 Acer Predator XB241H 24″ Monitor